Tongue-camp

 No hay anuncios

 This translates into more activities, workshops, information services, prevention campaigns, and initiatives to help with aspects such as employment or emancipation.
-Camps can also be organized and local youth plans updated, with the aim that opportunities reach all corners of the island.
+Camps can also be organized and local youth plans updated, with the aim of ensuring that opportunities reach every corner of the island.

 With the collaboration of the Consell de Mallorca